sharpton/shotmap/docs/shotmap.pl.md

 * **--searchdb-split-size=INTEGER** (OPTIONAL argument) NO DEFAULT VALUE

     Split the search database into subsets with INTEGER number of hmms/sequences in each subset.
-This can improve parallelization and optimization of the remote compute cluster (i.e., smaller search database files are transferred to /scratch on slave nodes).
+This can improve parallelization and optimization of the remote compute cluster (i.e., smaller search database files are transferred to /scratch on slave nodes) and reduces the overall memory footprint of the search step of the workflow.
+Note that there is some added overhead for each split created that can impact processor time.

     Most users will not set this option, which results in a single, large search database, and will instead only change --seq-split-size.